tiyn/amphora-wiki/README.md

 | 5000           | 80                       | TCP      | HTTP port   |

 #### Example run-command

+Either use the docker image `tiynger/amphora-wiki` or run `docker build . -t amphora-wiki` in the top directory of this repository.
+If so you need to change the command below apropiately (`tiynger/amphora-wiki` to `amphora-wiki`).

 `docker run --name wiki --restart unless-stopped -v <absolute-path-to>/config.py:/wiki/src/config.py -v entries:/wiki/src/templates/entry -p 80:5000 -d tiynger/tiyny-wiki`